magland/mountainbrowser/README.md

 yarn install
 ```

 The following will create distribution files in the dist/ directory.
+It allows browsing of sha1dir:// directories and interfaces with kachery databases and other MountainTools components.

 ```
 yarn build